Going zero waste is the next big effort in practising sustainable living – but where do we find package-free goods in Malaysia?

 Your pet cat or dog can even benefit from the availability of bulk dry foods, treats and even cat litter made of 100% recycled paper too!
 Purchasing in bulk saves you a ton of cash in the long run.

 This shop is stocked with all of the vital items your home needs.
-From dry goods to butters, coffee, tea and even cooking oils; they also have a range of bath, laundry and cleaning supplies – all which contribute no waste or are compost-friendly.
+From dry goods to butter, coffee, tea and even cooking oils; they also have a range of bath, laundry and cleaning supplies – all which contribute no waste or are compost-friendly.

 Shopping here would mean bringing your own reusable packaging or purchasing bottles and jars from the store to use at any of their six outlets – or shop online like all the millennials do.